siddharthkp/cost-of-modules/README.md

 2. Only include the files you need by using `files` in your `package.json` or by including a `.npmignore`.
 [More on that here.](https://docs.npmjs.com/files/package.json#files)

-3. Use packages which do the job and takes the least amount of space.
-E.g. I realised that I did not need `yargs`, I only needed their parser `yargs-parser` which is much smaller.
+3. Use packages which do the job and take the least amount of space.
+For example, I realised that I did not need `yargs`, I only needed their parser `yargs-parser` which is much smaller.

 Bonus: 4.
 Bundle all your code together and strip out the functions that you don't use - I still have to try this out.
 This could be the most impactful one.